Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Dependency of GAN-based reconstruction on the adversarial ratio

 \section{Dependency of GAN-based reconstruction on the adversarial ratio}

-As shown by the previous results, GAN is certainly superior whenever we ask questions concerning multi-scale reconstruction properties.
-It is natural to ask whether this supremacy comes from an ad-hoc balancing between the two adversarial machines or it is already embedded in the non-linear CNN structure of the generator only.
-In order to answer this question we have performed a systematic scanning of the GAN performances at changing the adversarial ratio $\lambda_{adv}$, the hyper-parameter controlling the relative importance of $L_2$ and adversarial loss of the generator, as shown in equation (\ref{equ:L_GAN}).
-To study the effects of $\lambda_{adv}$ on GAN reconstruction of turbulent data, we consider a central square gap of size $l/l_0=40/64$ and train the GAN with different adversarial ratios, where $\lambda_{adv}=10^{-4}$, $10^{-3}$, $10^{-2}$ and $10^{-1}$.
-Table \ref{tab:MSE-JSD-ARs-sq_gap40} shows the MSE and JS divergence of the PDF for the velocity module as functions of the adversarial ratio.
+As shown by the previous results, GAN is certainly superior regarding metrics evaluated in this study.
+This supremacy is given by the fact that with the non-linear CNN structure of the generator, GAN optimizes the point-wise $L_2$ loss and minimizes the JS divergence between the probability distributions of the real and generated fields with the help of the adversarial discriminator (see \S\ref{subsec:ganba}).
+To study the effects of the balancing between the above two objectives on reconstruction quality, we have performed a systematic scanning of the GAN performances at changing the adversarial ratio $\lambda_{adv}$, the hyper-parameter controlling the relative importance of $L_2$ loss and adversarial loss of the generator, as shown in equation (\ref{equ:L_GAN}).
+We consider a central square gap of size $l/l_0=40/64$ and train the GAN with different adversarial ratios, where $\lambda_{adv}=10^{-4}$, $10^{-3}$, $10^{-2}$ and $10^{-1}$.
+Table \ref{tab:MSE-JSD-ARs-sq_gap40} shows the values of $\mathrm{MSE}(u_G)$ and $\mathrm{JSD}(u_G)$ obtained at different adversarial ratios.

 It is obvious that the adversarial ratio controls the balance between the point-wise reconstruction error and the predicted turbulent statistics.
 As the adversarial ratio increases, the MSE increases while the JS divergence decreases.
-PDFs of the GAN predicted velocity module with different adversarial ratios are compared with that of the original data in figure \ref{fig:PDF-ARs-sq_gap40}, which shows that the predicted PDF gets closer to the original one with a larger adversarial ratio.
+PDFs of the predicted velocity module from GANs with different adversarial ratios are compared with that of the original data in figure \ref{fig:PDF-ARs-sq_gap40}, which shows that the predicted PDF gets closer to the original one with a larger adversarial ratio.

 The above results clearly show that there exists an {\it optimal} adversarial ratio to satisfy the multi-objective requirements of having a small $L_2$ distance and a realistic PDF.
-In the limit of vanishing $\lambda_{adv}$, results of GAN shows that the nonlinear CNN is still superior to GPOD but is inferior to EPOD in the absence of a critic discriminator.
-Therefore, there is still room for the improvement of the generator architecture and we can consider combining GAN with EPOD in the future work.
+In the limit of vanishing $\lambda_{adv}$, the GAN outperforms GPOD and EPOD in terms of MSE, but falls behind them concerning JS divergence (table \ref{tab:MSE-JSD-ARs-sq_gap40}).